Your browser does not support iframes.

 In the case of the Ethiopia initiative, Direct Relief’s many requirements also included local partners signing paperwork (such as application forms and a memorandum of understanding), as well providing photos of the drugs arriving at the airport on their palettes, photos of the same palettes getting to the hospital, proof of a doctor signing for them – and even proof that the doctor was in fact a licensed clinician.

-On Friday January 11th 2019, Giancarlo wrote an excited email to colleagues and partners involved.
+On a Friday evening, Giancarlo wrote an excited email to colleagues and partners involved.

 There was huge excitement in response, but soon worries crept in among the Teva team.
 The drugs had indeed arrived but almost a week later had not cleared customs.